mage2click/m2c/README.md

   <a href="https://twitter.com/intent/follow?screen_name=mage2_click" target="_blank"><img src="https://img.shields.io/twitter/follow/mage2_click?color=brightgreen&label=mage2_click&logo=twitter&logoColor=white&style=for-the-badge" /></a>
 </p>

-Mage2click toolset is a system-wide command-line tool for managing simultaneously running docker Magento projects with insanely easy installation and configuration.
-It includes plenty of configurable services and useful commands for developing and projects orchestration right out of the box.
+Mage2click toolset is a system-wide command-line tool for creating and managing simultaneously running docker Magento projects with insanely easy installation and configuration.
+It includes plenty of configurable services and useful commands for developing and project orchestration right out of the box.
+On macOS systems, mutagen.io tool will be bundled in the toolset for high-performance files sync between host and docker containers.

 ## Prerequisites